Artist

 How much money does Olaru make?

-Olaru is modeled at $5K-$40K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Olaru is estimated at $3K-$20K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Takeaway: Olaru works as a durable earnings page because the artist-side estimate, ownership context, and gross catalog framing can all be separated cleanly.